310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-yes, kaoru was very grateful for that. he is a shy person, so i do not think he would directly tell you so.
+yes, kaoru was very [grateful] for that. he is a shy person, so i do not think he would directly [tell] you so.

-you are a good person… temple guy.
+you are a good person… [temple guy].
 {% endbubble %}

 {% bubble Keito %}